 How to Install MySQL or MariaDB on Google Cloud Server

-You install MySQL or MariaDB on a Google Cloud server running Ubuntu Linux to create a powerful database for your website.
+You install MySQL or MariaDB on your Google Cloud server running Ubuntu Linux to create a robust database for your website.

 How to connect to the Google Cloud server